KeepSafe/MultiStateAnimation/README.md

             ],
             // An optional set of transitions.
             "transitions_from": {
-                // The frames of a transition will be played before playing the
+                // The frames of a transition will be played before playing
-                // normal frames of this section when transitioning.
-In this
+                // the normal frames of this section when transitioning.
+In
-                // case, the frames for this transition will play if
+                // this case, the frames for this transition will play if
                 // "first_section" is playing when
-                // queueTransition("second_section") is called.
+                // queueTransition("second_section") is called
                 "first_section": {
                     // Each section and transition can optionally define their
                     // own frame duration.
                     "frame_duration": 33,
                     "frames": [
-                            "spinner_intro_001",
-                            "spinner_intro_002"
+                            "first_to_second_transition_001",
+                            "first_to_second_transition_002"
+                    ]
+                }
+                // As a special case, a transition ID of "" is a transition
+                // from nothing.
+It will play if the associated section is the
+                // first to ever play.
+                "": {
+                    "frames": [
+                        "nothing_to_second_001",
+                        "nothing_to_second_002"
                     ]
                 }
             }